Eric B. Strongin

 Mr. Strongin is well-known and respected within the legal and medical communities for his representation of clients that have been victims of environmental and chemical hazards such as Toxic Mold (often referred to as “black mold”) and Chemical Burns.

 Mr. Strongin frequently represents individuals that have been forced to live in unacceptable or uninhabitable living conditions or that have been exposed to chemicals given off by wet or damp building materials which foster the growth of microorganisms and fungi, including mold.
 Mr. Strongin is relentless in his representation of victims exposed to environmental hazards and often other lawyers will counsel, or partner, with Mr. Strongin before agreeing to accept such cases because of his experience in this area.
-This year, Mr. Strongin and was featured on KTLA News in connection with toxic mold at a large apartment complex in West Hollywood.
+In 2020, Mr. Strongin and was featured on KTLA News in connection with toxic mold at a large apartment complex in West Hollywood.

 While many cases settle without the need to go and he has tried many cases to verdict.